Surfboards hold a special place in the heart of surfers worldwide. Our trusty steeds help us ride walls of water; for this, we’ll be forever grateful!

 Trying to remove a fin that’s been crusted over with salt can be a painful process so skip the drama and give your board a rinse at the same time as your suit after every session.

-Stay on top of dings and damage
+Look after your surfboard by staying on top of dings and damage

 Every little ding on your board is an entrance for water.
 As your board slowly saturates you’ll start to lose buoyancy making paddling and catching waves harder and you’ll start to bog your rails through turns you previously glided through perfectly.